dkilcy/juno-saltstack/notes/swift-ring.md

 #### Hashing
 Now with all these servers and all this data, how does swift know where to find the data?
 It uses a modified consistent hashing ring.
-Before talking about the modified hashing ring, talk about the basic consistent hashing ring
+Before talking about the modified consistent hashing ring, talk about the basic consistent hashing ring

 ##### Basic consistent hashing ring
-that would work with md5 (120 bit output space): write it around in a circle, hence the name ring.
-0,1,2,3 up to 2^120 hash the nodes name and place at the appropriate location in the ring. if you want each node to be in more than 1 spot then append a suffix An example of 6 virtual nodes per real node.
+that would work with md5 (128 bit output space): write it around in a circle, hence the name ring.
+0,1,2,3 up to 2^128-1 go on this ring then to add a node to the ring you hash the nodes name and place at appropriate location in the ring if you want each node to be in more than 1 spot then append a suffix in some repeatable way An example of 6 virtual nodes per real node.
+Node 1 is on there 6 times, node 2 is on there 6 times.
+More than 6 to have even distribution

-When you make a change to the ring say add a node you get a small amount of your data moving Contrast with hash of the object name mod N
+When you make a change to the ring, say add a node, you get a small amount of your data moving

+Contrast this with hash of the object name mod(n)
-If you go from 99 to 100 nodes and using hashmod(n) - just about all of the data has moved. went from hasmod(99) to hashmod(100) -
+If you go from 99 nodes to 100 nodes and using hashmod(n) went from hasmod(99) to hashmod(100) -  - just about all of the data has moved.

-how many nodes to create?
-How many virtual nodes per real node?
-Start adding until you get an even distribution of data but not overboard, because more memory is used.
-100 virtual nodes for each real node.
+Q: how many nodes to create?
+A: How many virtual nodes per real node?
+Start adding until you get an even distribution of data but not overboard, because more memory is used. systems with 100 virtual nodes for each real node seems to be a good number.

+Nice thing about consistent hashing ring is go from 100 servers to 101 servers.
+1% on average of data will move.
+If you were doing hashmod(n) all of your data, which is not a good characteristic of a storage system.

-time complexity in a sorted array is log(n) to find an items position in the ring hash the objects name, find where it lands in the ring, and slide (binary search) big O log n
+Time complexity in a sorted array is log(n) to find an items position in the ring hash the objects name, find where it lands in the ring, and slide (binary search) big O log n